DevAbdullahOsama/DevAbdullahOsama/README.md

 ###

-<p align="left">My name is Abdullah Osama and I'm a Full-Stack Web developer from Sohag but iam living in alex</p>
+<p align="left">My name is Abdullah Osama and I'm a Full-Stack Web developer from Sohag but i'm living in alex</p>

 ###